joabehenrique/rockelivery/README.md

 Before you begin, make sure you have met the following requirements:

-- You need the latest version of `Elixir/Phoenix` on your machine.
+- You need the latest version of `Elixir/Phoenix` and `PostgreSQL` on your machine.

 If you need installation instructions, [click here](https://hexdocs.pm/phoenix/installation.html).